5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_(SMBus)_&_Memory_Controller_(MCHC)/README.md

 - com.apple.driver.AppleSMBusController

 ## Editorial Note:
-Addiional background information about `AppleSMBus` as well as the GREP command for testing the functinality of the SMBUs Driver were taken from Dortania's Post-Install Guide for OpenCore, since the original README by DahlianSky was lacking in this regard.
-The official SSDT sample from Acidanthera included in the OpenCore package now combines SSDT-SMBUS and MCHC.aml into one file (SSDT-SBUS-MCHC), so I suggest you use this instead.
+Additional background information about `AppleSMBus` as well as the GREP command for testing the functinality of the SMBUs Driver were taken from Dortania's Post-Install Guide for OpenCore, since the original README by DahlianSky was lacking in this regard.
+The official SSDT sample included in the OpenCore package combines SSDT-SMBUS and SSDT-MCHC into one file (`SSDT-SBUS-MCHC.aml`), so I suggest you use this instead.